November 3, 2020

 Most often, knowledge is divided into:

-Declarative knowledge is further divided into factual and conceptual knowledge.
+Based on learning research and cognitive psychology, declarative knowledge is further divided into factual and conceptual knowledge.

 Factual knowledge – basic facts that a learner must know to be familiar with the subject or problem to be solved.